-Many women don’t require any additional pain medication other than a local anesthetic agent we provide.
+Some women don’t require any additional pain medication other than a local anesthetic agent we provide.
 Some women just want a “pill” to relax them prior to and during their procedure.
 At the other extreme are women who want to feel nothing and remember nothing of their experience.
 The point is that we all have different needs and fears – what’s unique about our practice is that we can accommodate your different requirements.

 Here are some of the choices we offer.

 - Combination of Oral and intramuscular medications—Oral medications, while useful for many women, cannot provide the depth of sedation or pain relief of medications given by injection.
 For some women—especially those that wish to avoid “I.V.s” we offer an oral sedative that you would take an hour or two prior to your procedure followed by an intramuscular injection of a narcotic about 30 minutes before your procedure.
 There is a nominal charge for this form of conscious sedation.
-As with oral medications you’ll need to have someone drive you to and from your visit.

 - Intravenous sedation—For women who wish to have a deeper level of sedation and pain relief we offer intravenous sedation.
 The advantage of intravenous sedation is that the drugs are almost immediately effective and wear off in a relatively short period of time.
 If you elect to have intravenous conscious sedation you can control the level of sedation—you just need to tell us how deeply sedated you wish to be.
 Some women just want “something to take the edge off” but prefer to be awake.
 Others want to be “out”—to have no memory and to feel nothing of the procedure.
 You get to determine what level of sedation you wish.
 We use a combination medications.
 Most often we use a combination of Versed (midazolam), which is a sedative, and fentanyl, a narcotic.
 Occasionally other medications may be required.
 Remember, that not all conscious sedation is the same!
 These drugs should only be used in accredited facilities with personnel who are specially trained in its use.
 There are many requirements with respect to licensing and training for an office to provide these medications—-ours is one of the very few offices in upstate New York that meets those requirements.